h-havenga/jekyll/_posts/2018-03-25-NWU-Lekwena-Radar.markdown

 ![radar_real]({{ "http://143.160.8.22/cappi.gif" | absolute_url }}) <sub>NWU
 Lekwena Radar, almost realtime if running correctly </sub>

+# How to interpret the radar image

+### Time
-### Time The radar is set to Coordinated Universal Time (UTC) and not South
-African Standard Time (SAST).
+The radar is set to Coordinated Universal Time (UTC) and not South African Standard Time (SAST).
 To correct for this you need to add two hours to the time as indicated below, for example 12:04 UTC + 2 Hours = 14:04 SAST.
 To check if the radar is currently running the time should match within +-10 minutes of the actual time, if it doesn't it's safe to assume the radar or webserver is down.

 ![radar_time](/assets/images/radar/RadarTime.png)

-### Reflectivity (dBZ) In the most basic terms a radar's operation consists of
+### Reflectivity (dBZ)
-a high frequency signal pulse that's generated from the site, the signal echo's when it interacts with large particles such as hail or raindrops and a receiver that converts the echo into something human interpretable.
+In the most basic terms a radar's operation consists of a high frequency signal pulse that's generated from the site, this signal echo's when it interacts with large particles such as hail or raindrops and a receiver converts the echo into something human interpretable.
 This echo is represented as *decibel relative to Z* or dBZ.
 Strong dBZ means there are large particles producing a strong echo, this would be large rain, hail or ice particles in clouds.

 ![radar_bdz](/assets/images/radar/RadarDBZ.png)

+### Interference
-### Interference The NWU Lekwena Radar has an license to operate on a certain
-spectrum, any other networks that are on this spectrum unknowingly cause the interference seen on the image, impacting the quality of data.
-The radar operates on the 5.6 gHz bandwidth and any WiFi or communication network between 5.55 gHz and 5.67 gHz causes problems and hampers research.
-The public is also encouraged not to use this bandwidth in the Potchefstroom area and the NWU-CRG is willing to help service providers mitigate these risks by advising on the installation of Dynamic Frequency Selection (DFS) devices as required by law.
-Users can also contact their service providers to learn more about the frequency of their devices and how to avoid interference with the NWU Lekwena Radar.
+The NWU Lekwena Radar has an license to operate on the 5.62 gHz bandwidth and any WiFi or communication network between 5.55 to 5.67 gHz causes problems and hampers data quality.
+The public is encouraged not to use these bandwidths in the Potchefstroom area and the NWU-CRG is willing to help users mitigate interference by advising on the installation of Dynamic Frequency Selection (DFS) devices.
+Users can also contact their service providers to learn more about the frequency of their devices and how to avoid interference with the Radar.

 ![radar_interference](/assets/images/radar/RadarInterf.png)

-### Places Indicators The radar indicates towns with abbreviations and also
+### Places Indicators
-some regional airports in the Gauteng Area with the Airplane sign.
+The radar indicates towns with abbreviations and also some regional airports in the Gauteng Area with the Airplane sign.
 The little cloud sign indicates the location of the SAWS Irene Weather station.
 The circular lines indicate the distance of from the radar site, which is a maximum of 200km due to various factors such as the curvature of the earth

 ![radar_interference](/assets/images/radar/RadarAirports.png)